Go to page content

 Get plenty of rest at the first sign of an infection.
 Maintaining balance and managing stress can help prevent future infections.

 “Try not to stay up late often to avoid excess Heat and Dampness in the body.
-Keep your body
+Keep your body hydrated.
+Reduce stress in daily life, and exercise more to boost immunity.”

-Physician Lee.
+Physician Lee

 Try healing foods and herbal-based remedies